didi/wmt2021_triangular_mt/README.md

-# Baseline model for IWSLT Open Domain Translation
+# Baseline model for WMT 2021 Triangular MT

-Update in 3/25/2020
+Updated on 04/07/2021.
+The baseline code for the shared task Triangular MT: Using English to improve Russian-to-Chinese machine translation.

 ## NOTE